Open Methodology

 Likely

-Top 3 high/medium-confidence recommendations applied to your current score.
+Top 3 high/medium-confidence recommendations applied to your estimated Health Score.
 Represents a realistic improvement from 2–3 targeted upgrades.
 Capped at 95.

 Stretch